aonufrei/java-lambda-doc/java-lambdas.md

 ```
 It contains the `test` method that accepts the value and returns boolean.

-Following example defines predicate that can be used to check if the passed text contains the word "Hello":
+The following example defines a predicate that can be used to check if the passed text contains the word "Hello":
 ```java

 Predicate<String> predicate = text -> text.contains("Hello");